simonhw/campsite-bookings/README.md

 #### Form Fields
 - Accommodation
-    - A dropdown list of four types of accommodation is presented to the user for selection
+    - A dropdown list of four types of accommodation is presented to the user for selection.

         ![Accommodation dropdown list](static/images/readme/accom-dd.png)